South Korea: Doing business and staying in touch

 China, Hong Kong, Japan, Saudi Arabia and the USA.

 Public telephones are not ideal for making international calls, and a number of rip off "phone cards" are available on the street or even the airport itself.
 Your best and least expensive bet is to use Skype or another voice-over-ip (Voip) service to call home from one of the innumerable internet cafes.

-Native cellphone service is so good in South Korea that many Koreans do not know the meaning of the term “dropped call,” but international calls and roaming can be prohibitively expensive.
+Native cellphone service is so good in South Korea that many Koreans do not know the meaning of the term "dropped call," but international calls and roaming can be prohibitively expensive.
 You may still have to hire a relevant Korean handset even though your SIM card works.
 Cellphones can be easily rented at airport kiosks or at offices in Seoul.
 South Koreans do not use SIM cards, which makes it difficult for tourists to buy them in South Korea.
 Nevertheless, it might be worthwhile to buy a tourist SIM-card at EG SIM CARD, which is cheaper and comes without roaming fees.

 Internet is widely available in Korea.
 The country is one of the highest user of internet in the world; according to the OECD, Korea's population has the highest number of wireless broadband subscriptions.
 There are internet cafes around the country in public places such as airports, train stations and bus terminals in Korea.
 'PC bangs' are rooms full of computers, predominantly started for people to play games.
 They are cheap and many are open 24 hours a day, with snacks available.